 To motivate the statement, we first note that there exist functors $F$ as above whose restriction to $\cAlg\op$ is the functor~\eqref{eq:commutative coradical}.
 Given a $k$-algebra $A$, let $F(A) \subseteq \corad A^\circ$ be the sum of all simple subcoalgebras dual to a a finite-dimensional division algebra, which is the largest basic~\cite[p.~43]{chinmontgomery:basic} subcoalgebra.
 The argument given in the proof of Corollary~\ref{cor:functorial cases}(1) below shows that this choice of $F$ is a subfunctor of the finite dual, and it is routine to check that $F(A) = \corad A^\circ$ for commutative algebras $A$.
 However, this functor is easily seen to satisfy $F(\M_d(k)) = 0$ for $d \geq 2$, so that matrix algebras yield familiar obstructions as in~\cites{reyes:obstructing, bergheunen:obstructions, reyes:sheaves, bmr:kochenspecker}.

 So from the point of view of Subsection~\ref{sub:spectral}, we wish to impose a nondegeneracy condition which guarantees that, at the very least, matrix algebras are assigned nontrivial coalgebras.
-If we resolve to view matrix algebras as observables on qu$d$its as discussed at the end of Subsection~\ref{sub:quantized sets}, then it is more natural to seek a subfunctor $F$ of $(-)^\circ$ that satisfies $F(\M_d(k)) = \M_d(k)^* = \M^d$ for all matrix algebras.
+If we resolve to view matrix algebras as observables on qu$d$its as discussed in Subsection~\ref{sub:quantized sets}, then it is more natural to seek a subfunctor $F$ of $(-)^\circ$ that satisfies $F(\M_d(k)) = \M_d(k)^* = \M^d$ for all matrix algebras.
 This leads us uniquely to the functor $F = (-)^\circ$ in the following way.

 \begin{theorem} Let $F \colon \Alg\op \to \Coalg$ be a subfunctor of the finite dual~\eqref{eq:Sweedler}.
 If $F(\M_d(k)) = \M_d(k)^*$ for all integers $n \geq 0$, then $F$ is equal to the finite dual. \end{theorem}